 Flow switches are protection devices.
-Like flow meters, they'll warn you when flow rate is below or above the target range.
-Unlike flow meters, though, flow switches initiate an action.
+Like flow sensors, they'll warn you when flow rate is below or above the target range.
+Unlike flow sensors, though, flow switches initiate an action.
 They could turn on or shut down a pump, open or close a valve, or just light a warning bulb.
 How you use a flow switch is up to you.

 Flow Switch Applications

-Every process with flowing liquid can benefit from a flow switch.
+Use flow switches to warn of liquid flow problems such as a blocked filter, failing pump or defective valve.
+Any of these malfunctions could affect process consistency, lead to equipment damage, and even cause spills and leaks. — Pump staging is another common application.
+A change in flow beyond the set point could be used to shut down a pump or bring a second unit online.
+Used this way, flow switches increase operational efficiency and reduce costs. — Every process with flowing liquid can benefit from flow switch controls.
 Food and beverage, pharmaceutical, water treatment and chemical production are just a few industries that use flowing liquids.
 Cooling systems are a good example.
 A change in flow will affect heat transfer rate and lead to damaged or defective product.

 Invest in Quality Products